Archades-Games/Joey_64_Auto_loader/README.md

 This batch file wouldn't exist without the Joey 64 from Benn Venn (https://bennvenn.myshopify.com/products/joeyn64-cart-flasher) and the ra_mp64_srm_convert program from @drehren (https://github.com/drehren/ra_mp64_srm_convert)!

 Any suggestions to making setup easier are greatly welcomed!

+Future Update Plans:
+1: Linux Support
+2: Controller Pak Saves Support
+3: A Nice GUI
+4: Possibly Support Other Emulators Like Simple 64 or Project 64